-Type of non-conformance Description Major non-conformance A Major non-conformance is: a failure to have any processes, or an effective process, in place for a Practice Requirement Minor non-conformances identified for 50 per cent or more of the Practice Requirements in a Key Performance Measure (KPM) a Minor non-conformance that was identified in the preceding audit (Certification, Recertification or Surveillance).
-Minor non-conformance A Minor non-conformance is issued where the process in place for a Practice Requirement does not fully meet requirements or is only partially effective.
+Type of non-conformance Description Major non-conformance A Major non-conformance is: a failure to have any process, or an effective process, in place for a Practice Requirement an identified Minor non-conformance that is the same as identified in the preceding Audit (Certification, Recertification).
+Minor non-conformance A Minor non-conformance is issued where the process in place for a Practice Requirement: does not fully meet requirements, or is only partially effective.

-Table 12: Non-conformance close out and down-grade requirements
+Table 12: Non-conformance close and downgrade requirements

-Type of non-conformance Close out/down-grading requirement Major non-conformance Major non-conformances must be closed out or downgraded within 3 months of the audit closing meeting.
-A Major non-conformance identified by the Department following a review of an audit conducted by a Quality Auditor must be closed out within 3 months of the date the Provider is advised of the non-conformance.
-Minor non-conformance Minor non-conformances must be closed out within 6 months of the audit closing meeting.
-In the case of a minor non-conformance identified by the Department the Minor non-conformance must be closed out within 6 months of the date the Provider is advised of the non-conformance.
-If a Major non-conformance has been downgraded to a Minor non-conformance, the Provider must completely Close Out the Minor non-conformance within 3 months of the date of downgrade.
-That is: the non-conformance should be closed out in a maximum timeframe of 6 months from the audit closing meeting date or, for non-conformances identified by the department following a review of an audit conducted by a Quality Auditor, a maximum timeframe of 6 months from the date the department advised the Provider of the non-conformance.
+Type of non-conformance Close/downgrading requirement Major non-conformance Major non-conformances must be closed or downgraded within 3 months of the Audit closing meeting.
+A Major non-conformance identified by the Department following a review of an Audit conducted by a Quality Auditor, must be closed or downgraded within 3 months of the date the Provider is advised by the Department of the non-conformance.
+Minor non-conformance Minor non-conformances must be closed within 6 months of the Audit closing meeting.
+In the case of a Minor non-conformance identified by the Department, the Minor non-conformance must be closed within 6 months of the date the Department advised the Provider of the non-conformance.
+If a Major non-conformance has been downgraded to a Minor non-conformance, the Provider must completely close the Minor non-conformance within 6 months of the Audit closing meeting date.
+That is: the non-conformance should be closed in a maximum timeframe of 6 months from the Audit closing meeting date or, for non-conformances identified by the Department following a review of an Audit conducted by a Quality Auditor, a maximum timeframe of 6 months from the date the Department advised the Provider of the non-conformance.

-Non-conformances identified by the department through a review of a CAB conducted Quality Principles Audit
+Non-conformances identified by the Department through a review of a CAB conducted Quality Principles Audit

-The department may issue a non-conformance for a Quality Principles audit conducted by a Quality Auditor where it is not satisfied that the evidence included in the audit report addresses the requirements or where it considers that the evidence in the audit report indicates a non-conformance.
+The Department may issue a non-conformance for a Quality Principles Audit conducted by a Quality Auditor where it is not satisfied that the evidence included in the Audit Report addresses the requirements, or where it considers that the evidence in the Audit Report indicates a non-conformance.

-The department reserves the right to raise non-conformances where it has received information contrary to the audit report.
+The Department reserves the right to raise non-conformances where it has received information contrary to the Audit Report.